eliemichel/SlangWebGPU/README.md

 };
 ```

 5. As we notice that a large part of the code to create a kernel (layout and bind groups) is redundant with binding information provided by the shader, we use **Slang reflection API** to generate some code.
 We thus create `src/generator`, using [Slang Playground](https://shader-slang.com/slang-playground/) to explore the reflection API.
-For this, we add [`argparse`](https://github.com/p-ranav/argparse) the `third_party` directory.
+For this, we add [`CLI11`](https://github.com/CLIUtils/CLI11) the `third_party` directory.

+6. To write the generator, follow instructions from [Slang Compilation API documentation](https://shader-slang.com/slang/user-guide/compiling#using-the-compilation-api), then [Slang Reflection API documentation](https://shader-slang.com/slang/user-guide/reflection.html).